mcgnly/DeveloperDocumentation/AuthorizationDocumentation.md

 # Authorization API
-The relayr Authorization mechanism utilizes the OAuth 2.0 standard.
+The relayr authorization mechanism utilizes the OAuth 2.0 standard.
 The relayr Authorization API provides programmatic acces to the two OAuth 2.0 Authorization methods implemented on the relayr platform.